mysql

 Execute the given command using your default command interpreter.

-The system command works only in Unix.
+Prior to MySQL 8.0.19, the system command works only in Unix.
+As of

 o tee [file_name], \T [file_name]